finkent/BudgetApp/README.md

 # BudgetApp
-This is our budgeting app for our Developer Student Club
+This is our budgeting app for our Developer Student Club, using Android Studio